jarun/nnn/README.md

 `nnn` is probably the [fastest and most resource-sensitive](#memory-usage) file manager you have ever used.
 It integrates seamlessly with your DE and favourite GUI utilities, has a unique [navigate-as-you-type](#navigate-as-you-type-mode) mode with auto-select, disk usage analyzer mode, bookmarks, contexts, application launcher, familiar navigation shortcuts, subshell spawning and much more.

-[Integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv or fzy easily, or use it as a [vim file picker](https://github.com/jarun/nnn#neovim-plugin); `nnn` supports as many scripts as you need!
+[Integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv or fzy easily, or use it as a [(neo)vim plugin](https://github.com/jarun/nnn#neovim-plugin); `nnn` supports as many scripts as you need!

-It runs on Linux, OS X, Raspberry Pi, Cygwin, Linux subsystem for Windows and Termux.
+It runs on Linux, macOS, Raspberry Pi, Cygwin, Linux subsystem for Windows and Termux.

 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions...
 Missing a feature?
 Want to contribute?
 Head to the rolling [ToDo list](https://github.com/jarun/nnn/issues/137).